expo/expo/docs/pages/versions/v32.0.0/sdk/barometer.md

 ## Installation

-This API is pre-installed in [managed](../../introduction/managed-vs-bare/#managed-workflow) apps.
+*Warning*: This API is not yet available in the [managed](../../introduction/managed-vs-bare/#managed-workflow) apps.

 To use it in a [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native app, follow its [installation instructions](https://github.com/expo/expo/tree/master/packages/expo-sensors).

 ## API